Rome at Christmas 2024

 The best streets/areas include the area around the Spanish Steps, via del Corso, via dei Coronari, Trastevere, and Piazza Navona.

-Piazza del Popolo will have a big Christmas tree set up in early December 2023 and lit on December 8th.
+Piazza del Popolo will have a big Christmas tree set up in early December 2024.

 Take a half day Rome tour and see the lights!